 For every internet users, IP is necessary, whether it is private or public.
 The IPs addresses are like the code you have to put before opening a locker.
 Without an IP address, an Internet user cannot have access to any kind of Global Network, websites such as Facebook, Twitter, Google or anything at all.
 IPs or Internet ‘Protocol Address’ is much like the return address you provide when you send a letter.

-Here, on NoodleVPN, we provide you with ‘What is my IP’ tool where you can check your own public IP address and many additional pieces of information attached to it.
-Basically, it will show you seven other pieces of information attached to your IP address, namely.
+Here, on NoodleVPN, we provide you with ‘What is my IP’ tool where you can check your own public address and many additional pieces of information attached to it.
+Basically, it will show you seven other pieces of information attached to your Internet Protocol address, namely.

 Find your IP and location on the below